Best free PC games to play today

 40. Fallout Shelter

-If you're more interested in the property management systems of Fallout 4 rather than the overwhelming majority of the role-playing game's content, Fallout Shelter is a great place to start.
-Up until recently, the simulation game was limited to mobile platforms Android and iOS.
-However, with the introduction of Quests in version 1.6 of Fallout Shelter, Bethesda Softworks also felt the need to port the game to PC by way of the Bethesda.net client.
+If you prefer the property management systems of Fallout 4 rather than the great majority of the role-playing game's content, Fallout Shelter is an excellent place to start.
+Up until recently, the simulation game was only on the mobile Android and iOS platforms.
+However, with the introduction of Quests in version 1.6 of Fallout Shelter, Bethesda Softworks also decided to port the game to PC by way of the Bethesda.net client.

-All in all, Fallout Shelter doesn't feel much different on PC, and that's undoubtedly a good thing.
-Mouse controls work well in place of a touchscreen, graphics are optimized even for low-end hardware and with windowed mode enabled by default, it's easy to find yourself caring after your vault residents during your downtime at work.
-With an indisputably manageable price point (free), Fallout Shelter could very well become the next Solitaire in your office or at school.
+All in all, Fallout Shelter doesn't feel that much different on PC, and that's a good thing.
+Mouse controls work well in lieu of a touchscreen, graphics look good even for low-end hardware and with windowed mode enabled by default, it's easy to find yourself caring after your vault residents during your downtime at work.
+With an unquestionably manageable price point (free), however with micro-purchases on hand, Fallout Shelter could very well become the next Solitaire in your office or at school.

 Best free PC games: 41 - 42

 CEO and president of Gearbox Software Randy Pitchford will tell you differently, but Battleborn is free-to-play.
-Officially classified as a “free trial” on Steam, there isn’t much to differentiate the hero shooter from other free-to-play games on the market.
+Officially branded as a “free trial” on Steam, there isn’t much to separate this hero shooter from other free-to-play games on the market.
 You can play for as long as you want using six of the game’s 30 characters, rotated weekly to shake things up.

-Battleborn was originally released in May 2016, the same month as Overwatch.
-The main difference is that Battleborn draws influence from MOBA games while Overwatch is a more traditional PvP shooter with an eccentric cast of characters.
-Battleborn also has a single-player campaign, which can be unlocked using real-world currency.
+Battleborn originally hit the market in May 2016, the same month as Overwatch.
+The main distinction is that Battleborn is influenced by MOBA games.
+Overwatch, on the other hand, is a more traditional PvP shooter with an eccentric cast of characters.
+Battleborn also has a single-player campaign, which can be purchased using real-world currency.